-Lead Parent / Chaperone (Age group coordinator or designate)
+Lead Chaperone (Age group coordinator, parent or designate)

 - 1. Is the primary contact for the Lead Coach. - 2.
 Communicates with Lead Coach as to the logistics of the camp so that it can be relayed to the other chaperones and involved parents. - 3.
-Organizes other chaperones to: - a.
-Plan and prepare meals. - b.
-Coordinate clean up (kids are expected to clean up after themselves). - c.
+Organizes other chaperones to: - I. Plan and prepare meals. - II.
+Coordinate clean up (kids are expected to clean up after themselves). - III.
+Coordinate athlete equipment tuning and ensure facilities location is left clean. - IV.
 Supervise free time. - 4.
-Supports Coaches at camp when/where requested (ie. driving to/from hill, maintaining schedule, signalling lights out and wake up, enforcing disciplinary measures etc.) - 5.
-If possible, sending parent's camp updates during the camp. - 6.
-If necessary, manages collection of electronics at bedtime and supplies club's power bars for them to be plugged in. - 7.
-If necessary, responsible for communicating disciplinary measures to the parents of athlete. - 8.
+Supports Coaches at camp when/where requested (e.g. driving to/from hill, maintaining schedule, signalling lights out and wake up, enforcing disciplinary measures etc.) - 5.
+If possible, sending parents camp updates during the camp. - 6.
+If necessary, responsible for communicating disciplinary measures to the parents of athlete. - 7.
 At the end of the camp sending out a "Camp Report/Summary" to parents, the coaches and the board.